RedDoorz raises $70M to expand its budget hotel network in Southeast Asia – TechCrunch

 Regardless, the new funds will help RedDoorz fight SoftBank-backed Oyo, which is already aggressively expanding to new markets.
 Oyo currently operates in more than 80 nations.

-Saberwal isn’t necessarily threatened by Oyo, on the contrary, he sees Oyo’s success as a testament that there is room for more players to be in the space.
+Saberwal isn’t necessarily threatened by Oyo; on the contrary, he sees Oyo’s success as a testament that there is room for more players to be in the space.
 He is confident that RedDoorz is “on the right track to create the next tech unicorn in Southeast Asia,” and trade in public exchange in the next two to three years.

 RedDoorz operates a marketplace of “two-star, three-star and below” budget hotels, selling access to rooms to people.
 Currently it has 1,400 hotels on its network, said Saberwal.
 By the end of the year, the startup aims to grow this number to 2,000.

 The startup operates in 80 cities across Indonesia, Singapore, the Philippines and Vietnam, and plans to use the new capital to expand its network in its existing markets, said Saberwal.
-At least for the next one year, RedDoorz has no plans to expand beyond the four markets where it currently operates, he said.
+At least for the next year, RedDoorz has no plans to expand beyond the four markets where it currently operates, he said.

 “Anything in the accommodation is our playground.
 We have all kinds of properties.
 We have three-star hotels, some hostels, so we will continue to go deeper and wider moving forward,” Saberwal, a former top executive at India’s travel giant MakeMyTrip, said.